An afternoon tea party

 Who doesn’t love a board game?
 Either host an event yourself or ask a local community centre, café or Scout hall.
 Ask people to bring along their favourite games – making sure to bring along a few yourself – and ask for a donation to play.

-Cakes, we all love them.
+Cakes; we all love them.
 Encourage as many people to bake and sell cakes during break time, playtime, half-time or tea time.
 Make this event even more delicious by encouraging your bakers to give their offerings a literary theme; perhaps Harry Potter muffins or Lord of the Rings cupcakes!
+You could even attempt popular taglines in braille with icing

 Desk to desk collections